NikhilCodes/VirtualBLU/README.md

 ## BLU Demo
 ![gif Playback](IMAGES/BLU-DEMO.gif)
+Cool, Isn't it?

 ## Screenshot
 ![Screenshot2](IMAGES/ss1.png)
 ![Screenshot2](IMAGES/ss2.png)
+Secret to vast knowledge is through Wolfram|Alpha Computational Engine

 ---
 # If you like my Project, then please do drop a ⭐